 Is there life after "death by water damage"?
-Although iPhone 7 and presumably iPhone 8 should be water and dust resistant, some Apple users still report dead home button, data loss, and camera damage when their brand new devices are in contact with liquids.
+Although the iPhone should be water and dust resistant since the iPhone 7, some Apple users are still reporting dead home buttons, data loss, and camera damage when their brand new device comes in contact with any liquid.

 Older iPhone generations are not protected against water damage.
-If you're still using iPhone 5, 6, 6s or older, you could lose years of photos, files, contacts and chats if your iPhone comes in contact with any liquid.
+If you're still using iPhone 5, 6, 6s or older, you could lose years of photos, files, contacts and chats if your iPhone comes in contact with water.

 Here’s your ultimate guide to iPhone data recovery for water damaged devices.
 It covers the following:

 - How to check if iPhone is damaged by water or not

 - What to avoid doing